verrazzano/docs/content/en/docs/samples/hello-helidon/_index.md

 # Hello World Helidon

-This example is a Helidon-based service that returns a “Hello World” response when invoked.
+This example is a Helidon-based service that returns a "Hello World" response when invoked.
 The application configuration uses the default, microprofile properties file.

 ## Before you begin